 An SLP can test speech, language, and thinking skills.
 The SLP can also look at how you eat and swallow.

 Treatment for TBI

-Some people are not able to speak clearly for a long time after a TBI.
-Your SLP may suggest that you use other ways to talk, like picture boards or computers that speak for you.
-This is
+Some people cannot speak clearly for a long time after a TBI.
+Your SLP may suggest that you use other ways to communicate, like picture boards or computers that speak for you.
+This is called